 The Sleeping Bear Heritage Trail receives financial support for operations and maintenance from the Empire Chamber of Commerce and the Glen Lake Chamber of Commerce and local businesses.
 Click here to see the whole list of businesses providing their support.

 Here are a few pictures from the trail!
-Click on the thumbnail pictures to enlarge them.
+Use the arrows to navigate.
 More pictures are available at our Flickr site.